dotnet/msbuild/documentation/specs/project-cache.md

 MSBuild will then build the project normally but under a detoured worker node.
 Because of this, the plugin will recieve `HandleFileAccess` and `HandleProcess` events.
 In this example implementation we will ignore `HandleProcess`.
 For `HandleFileAccess`, the plugin will simply store all `FileAccessData`s for a `FileAccessContext` to build up a list of all file accesses during the build.
 The plugin may decide to avoid storing the entire `FileAccessData` and instead just peel off the data it finds relevant (eg. paths, whether it was a read or write, etc).

 Once MSBuild is done building the project, it will call the plugin's `HandleProjectFinishedAsync`.
-Now the plugin knows the project is done and can process the results and add them a cache.
+Now the plugin knows the project is done and can process the results and add them to a cache.
 In general it's only useful to cache successful results, so the plugin should filter out non-success results.
 The `FileAccessContext` provided can then be used to retrieve the list of `FileAccessData` the plugin recieved.
-These `FileAccessData` can be processed to understand which files were read and writted as part of the build.
+These `FileAccessData` can be processed to understand which files were read and written as part of the build.

 In our example, we can use the read files to construct a fingerprint for the build request.
 We can then add the files written during the build ("outputs") to some cache implementation.